ankith26/My-PyChess/README.md

 - It does not allow users to make moves that puts the users king at check.
 - It detects check, checkmate, stalemate and informs user.
 - It supports things like castling, pawn promotion etc.
-- It supports saving and loading games(in a non-standard format).
+- It supports saving and loading games (in a non-standard format).
-- It has single player mode(random move generator which is easy for beginners).
+- It has single player mode (random move generator which is easy for beginners).
+- It has a preference menu where, you can customize the game to meet your needs.

-## What's next in (v2.2)
+## What's next (in v2.2)
 - I will further upgrade preferences.
-- I will modify the code to make it easy to understand
 - Minor changes will be made to the interface.
-- I will fix bugs(if found).
+- I will fix bugs (if found).
-- Hopefully, I will add documentation about the Game.
+- I will add some placeholder code to comply with future updates.
-- Please notify me quickly if you come across bugs, issues.
-- Put down your thoughts about the game in the Issues section along with all bugs/glitches.

 ## What's next in (v3)(planned)
-- EXPECTED TIME OF RELEASE: FEBRUARY 2020
+- EXPECTED TIME OF RELEASE: JANUARY/FEBRUARY 2020

 - Simplyfying the code to make it easy to understand(revamping).
-- Undo moves option
+- Undo moves option.
-- Export/import pgn games(This is a better and standard format for saving games).
+- Export/import pgn games (This is a better and standard format for saving games).
-- More preference options
+- More preference options.

 - I will be removing support for the current format of saving games.

 ## Long term Future Goals with the Game

-- Online Gameplay (on lan wifi and wlan)
+- Online Gameplay (on lan wifi and wlan).
-- Better SinglePlayer
+- Better SinglePlayer.
 - Saving game in standard Chess format accepted by most games (pgn).
-- Adding sound effects
+- Adding sound effects.
-- Undo moves (I have a method figured out to achieve this, but it is highly inefficient, so I removed the feature)(I am working on the more efficient method)
+- Undo moves (I have a method figured out to achieve this, but it is highly inefficient, so I removed the feature)(I am working on the more efficient method).
-- En Passant(This feature is coming soon)
+- En Passant (This feature is coming soon).